bitcoin/bitcoin/doc/tor.md

 	-proxy=ip:port  Set the proxy server.
 If SOCKS5 is selected (default), this proxy server will be used to try to reach .onion addresses as well.
+	                You need to use -noonion or -onion=0 to explicitly disable outbound access to onion services.

 	-onion=ip:port  Set the proxy server to use for Tor onion services.
 You do not need to set this if it's the same as -proxy.
-You can use -noonion to explicitly disable access to onion services.
+You can use -onion=0 to explicitly disable access to onion services.
+	                Note: Only the -proxy option sets the proxy for DNS requests;
+	                with -onion they will not route over Tor, so use -proxy if you have privacy concerns.

 	-listen         When using -proxy, listening is disabled by default.
 If you want to run an onion service (see next section), you'll need to enable